richardTowers/verify-tech-docs/source/documentation/saml/generateSelfSignedCertificates.md

 Run the following commands in order, replacing:

 * `$name` with the filename of the key or certificate you're generating - see [Keys and certificates for your MSA](#keys-and-certificates-for-your-msa) and [Keys and certificates for your service](#keys-and-certificates-for-your-service)
-* `$commonName` with a description of how the certificate will be used (for example "My Service MSA Signing Primary").
+* `$commonName` with a description of how the certificate will be used (for example 'My Service MSA Signing Primary').

 ```
     # Generate a private key: